brettdh/libcmm/README.txt

 this does not imply or require a strict client-server application design.

+1) Initiating connections

+After creating a socket with the socket() system call, the client connects to the server using the connect() system call.
+Similarly, clients use cmm_socket to create a multi-socket and cmm_connect to establish a logical connection with a remote listener.

-1) Accepting connections
+2) Accepting connections

 After creating a socket with the socket() system call, the server will assign a local address to the socket using the bind() system call.
 The server then indicates its willingness to accept connections by calling listen() followed by accept().

-THIS PART OF THE API IS NOT FINALIZED; HERE'S ONE POSSIBLE DESIGN.
 In the case of multi-sockets, the listening socket remains a regular TCP socket.
+As usual, the listener socket may be bound (via bind()) to a particular physical network interface and IP address, or to all of them by the special sockaddr_in construct INADDR_ANY.
 The server calls cmm_listen to create the connection backlog and register the listener socket with libcmm.
 Following cmm_listen, a cmm_accept call on the listener socket returns a multi-socket file descriptor, representing a logical connection with the client.

-2) Initiating connections

-After creating a socket with the socket() system call, the client connects to the server using the connect() system call.
-Similarly, clients use cmm_connect for this purpose on multi-sockets; see below for additional details.
+From this point forward, the multi-socket returned by cmm_accept is indistinguishable from a multi-socket returned by cmm_connect.

 Each of the standard functions such as cmm_connect, cmm_send, cmm_writev etc. take custom resume handler and argument (hereafter